FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/dryrun-manager/readme.md

 ### Successful example

-RPC input does not contain target nodes, dryrun is executed with all modified nodes.
+RPC input does not contain any target nodes.
+Dryrun is executed with all modified nodes.

 ```bash RPC Request